Spaceflight: Reaching space

 The most commonly used definition of outer space is everything beyond the Kármán line, which is 100 km above the Earth's surface.
-The United States sometimes defines outer space as everything beyond 50 mi in altitude.
+(The United States defines outer space as everything beyond 50 mi in altitude.)

-Rocket engines are the only currently practical means of reaching space.
-Conventional airplane engines cannot reach space due to the lack of oxygen.
-Rocket engines expel propellant to provide forward thrust that generates enough delta-v (change in velocity) to reach orbit.
+Rocket engines remain the only currently practical means of reaching space, with planes and high-altitude balloons failing due to lack of atmosphere and alternatives such as space elevators not yet being built.
+Chemical propulsion, or the acceleration of gases at high velocities, is effective mainly because of its ability to sustain thrust even as the atmosphere thins.

-For crewed launch systems launch escape systems are frequently fitted to allow astronauts to escape in the case of emergency.

 Alternatives

 Many ways to reach space other than rocket engines have been proposed.
 Ideas such as the space elevator, and momentum exchange tethers like rotovators or skyhooks require new materials much stronger than any currently known.
 Electromagnetic launchers such as launch loops might be feasible with current technology.
-Other ideas include rocket assisted aircraft/spaceplanes such as Reaction Engines Skylon (currently in early stage development), scramjet powered spaceplanes, and RBCC powered spaceplanes.
+Other ideas include rocket-assisted aircraft/spaceplanes such as Reaction Engines Skylon (currently in early stage development), scramjet powered spaceplanes, and RBCC powered spaceplanes.
 Gun launch has been proposed for cargo.

 Leaving orbit

-Achieving a closed orbit is not essential to lunar and interplanetary voyages.
-Early Soviet space vehicles successfully achieved very high altitudes without going into orbit.
-NASA considered launching Apollo missions directly into lunar trajectories but adopted the strategy of first entering a temporary parking orbit and then performing a separate burn several orbits later onto a lunar trajectory.
+On some missions beyond Low Earth orbit, spacecraft are inserted into parking orbits, or lower intermediary orbits.
 The parking orbit approach greatly simplified Apollo mission planning in several important ways.
 It acted as a "time buffer" and substantially widened the allowable launch windows.
-The parking orbit gave the crew and controllers several hours to thoroughly check out the spacecraft after the stresses of launch before committing it for a long journey to the Moon.
+The parking orbit gave the crew and controllers time to thoroughly check out the spacecraft after the stresses of launch before committing it for a long journey to the Moon.